 If you’re hosting remotely, using Skype or Google Hangouts are two choices to record the audio of multiple users digitally.
 I recommend Google Hangouts as a more secure option, but it’s another personal preference.

 Hopefully this guide was helpful for getting you started in the world of podcasting!
 If you need help on setting up your podcast recording equipment, the recording process and performing post-edits of your photos, be sure to check out my step-by-step guide on producing your first podcast.
+Podcasts are a lot of fun and make for great passion projects to make you stand out as a knowledge expert in your industry.

 What podcast studio equipment did you end up purchasing to start your first podcast episode?
 What kind of podcast are you producing or plan on producing?
 I would love to hear your comments below!